 The Society recommends that where an agreement is made to pay an author a fee per thousand words, payment should be made for the number of words commissioned rather than the number printed; and that payment should be on delivery of the manuscript rather than on publication, which could be months away.

 Also known as collaborative writing, ghosting means working with someone else, often a celebrity, to produce a book in their name, Whatever agreement you reach about the income you get from your work, ensure that it is the publisher that pays you rather than the person for whom you are ghosting.
 This will avoid tensions between you and that person, and is generally a safer option.
-See the Society of Authors' Quick guide to Ghost Writing/Collaborative Contracts.
+See the Society of Authors' Guide to Ghost Writing and Company Histories - see the link below.

 Authors are entitled to payments for photocopying of their work.
 To be sure of receiving this money, writers need to register with the Authors' Licensing and Collecting Society: associate membership of ALCS is free to NUJ members.
 See Rights and why they are important.